matter-labs/zksync-lite-docs/docs/dev/nfts.md

 Support for NFTs on zkSync 1.x is here!
 Functions include minting, transferring, and atomically swapping NFTs.
 Users will also be able to withdraw NFTs to Layer 1.

-Functionality is currently in testnet on Rinkeby-beta and Ropsten-beta.
+Functionality is currently in testnet on Rinkeby and Ropsten.

 This page demonstrates how NFTs are implemented in zkSync 1.x and provides a tutorial for you to integrate NFTs into your project.